cle-b/httpdbg/README.md

 >>>
 ```

-Perform HTTP requests (using the requests library for example).
+Perform HTTP requests.

 You can inspect the HTTP requests directly in your web browser at http://localhost:5000.

+*note: we only intercept the requests done using `requests`*.

 ### script